passiontalks/pt15/call.md

 ---

 <a href="http://ivgrad.stanford.edu/">IVGrad @ Stanford</a> is proud
-to present the Fourth Annual Passion Talks Conference, to be held on August 22, 2015 at Stanford University.
+to present the fourth annual Passion Talks conference, to be held on August 22, 2015 at Stanford University.

 Passion Talks are short talks which integrate the scholarly work and